Skip to main content

 Learn what is a hazardous waste under Michigan’s environmental laws, how it has to be handled, and what laws apply to hazardous waste generated by businesses in Michigan.

-EGLE MMD issues operating licenses for the management of hazardous waste, that remain effective for 10 years as provided under the state and federal regulations.
-The license renewal process gives EGLE an opportunity to update facility information, review operations, and improve the license by clarification of license requirements that enhance the protections included in the license.
-To issue any license, including a license renewal, EGLE's review must conclude:
+Hazardous waste TSDF operating licenses remain effective for 10 years.
+The license renewal process gives EGLE an opportunity to update facility information, review operations, and improve the license by clarifying license requirements to enhance protection of human health and the environment.
+To issue any license, including a license renewal, EGLE's review of the license application must conclude:

-• The license renewal application is sufficiently detailed to evaluate the facility and its potential for impact on human health and the environment.
+• The application is sufficiently detailed to evaluate the facility and its potential for impact on human health and the environment.

 • The facility satisfies all technical design, construction, and operating standards under governing regulations.